bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 NVK: 00:02:57

 So guys, there is a lot of confusion because there's a lot of stuff going on in terms of the Bitcoin Twitter drama and Bitcoin list.
-I think a lot of people  me had the list muted for a few months due to tail emissions, RBF, there's been a lot of stuff that happened in the last few months.
+I think a lot of people like me had the list muted for a few months due to tail emissions, RBF, there's been a lot of stuff that happened in the last few months.
-So I kind of got the vibe that a lot of people  kind of missed OP_Vault, some of the discussions that happened because it was kind of  lost in the noise.
+So I kind of got the vibe that a lot of people  kind of missed `OP_VAULT`, some of the discussions that happened because it was kind of  lost in the noise.
-And also sort of  confuses it with  the ordinals and all this other stuff. we just posted some questions this morning on Twitter.
+And also sort of confuses it with the ordinals and all this other stuff.
+We just posted some questions this morning on Twitter.
 And we were sort of  talking about ordinals.

-## Overview of OP_VAULT
+## Overview of `OP_VAULT`

 NVK: 00:03:40

 So let's just sort of  box in.
-What is OP_Vault?
+What is `OP_VAULT`?
 The elevator pitch first, just so we can get people to just sort of get it.

 James: 00:03:49

 Yeah, so I guess I can field this one.
-To be really brief, op_Vault is basically just a really practical, low overhead way of introducing this way that you can lock up your coins in such a way that if you wanna spend those coins, you have to navigate through this delay period.
+To be really brief, `OP_VAULT` is basically just a really practical, low overhead way of introducing this way that you can lock up your coins in such a way that if you wanna spend those coins, you have to navigate through this delay period.
 You have to wait for the coins to kind of settle, aside from the fact that you can sweep it at any time before that final withdrawal to a pre-specified, what I call, recovery path.
 So the idea is, you can set up your coins to have some ultra secure, totally impractical, completely offline recovery wallet, or you could even do something kind of interesting  have a social recovery type thing where your friends hold keys and maybe you need three out of five friend signatures to actually recover the coins or something.
 So basically it just gives you a way of introducing, key storage or a fallback mechanism that  isn't really practical for day to day use.